Alexis Bledel: Early life and family

 Bledel attended Baptist and Lutheran schools, and graduated from the Catholic St. Agnes Academy in Houston in 1999.
 Her mother encouraged her to try community theater to overcome her shyness.
 As a child, Bledel appeared in local productions of Our Town and The Wizard of Oz.
 She was scouted at a local shopping mall and given work as a fashion model.
+Bledel attended NYU before dropping out when she was cast in Gilmore Girls at the age of 18.

 Career

-20002008: Debut and rise to stardom
+2000–2008: Debut and rise to stardom

-Bledel made her television debut in 2000 opposite Lauren Graham in The WB comedy-drama Gilmore Girls, which ran for seven seasons from October 5, 2000, to May 15, 2007.
+Bledel made her television debut in 2000 opposite Lauren Graham in The WB (now CW) comedy-drama Gilmore Girls, which ran for seven seasons from October 5, 2000, to May 15, 2007.
 She played Rory Gilmore, the daughter of Lorelai Gilmore (Graham), a single mother.
 Initially, Rory was a high school student at an exclusive private academy, living with her mother in a small town in Connecticut, but later moved on to college at Yale University, where she, among other things, worked as the editor of the Yale Daily News.
 Bledel made her feature film debut opposite Jonathan Jackson in the fantasy romantic drama Tuck Everlasting (2002), based on Natalie Babbitt's novel of the same name (1975).
 Before her work in that film, Bledel was an uncredited extra in the 1998 comedy-drama Rushmore.
-In 2005, she co-starred in the drama The Sisterhood of the Traveling Pants, opposite Amber Tamblyn, America Ferrera, and Blake Lively, and based on Ann Brashares' novel of the same name.
+In 2005, she co-starred in the drama The Sisterhood of the Traveling Pants, opposite Amber Tamblyn, America Ferrera, and Blake Lively, based on Ann Brashares' novel of the same name.
 She played Lena Kaligaris, an aspiring artist on a journey with her three best friends, linked over the summer by a pair of "magical" jeans.

 In 2005, Bledel co-starred in the anthology neo-noir crime thriller Sin City where she played Becky, a prostitute.
 "She's a very professional prostitute.
 She carries a gun and she kicks ass," said Bledel of her character.
 In 2006, Bledel co-starred opposite Jay Baruchel in the romantic comedy I'm Reed Fish as the fiancée of Baruchel's title character.
 After the end of Gilmore Girls, she reprised her role of Lena Kaligaris in The Sisterhood of the Traveling Pants 2, released in August 2008.
 The following year, Bledel starred in the comedy Post Grad, which was released on August 21, 2009.